Options for DDPG agent

 Number of steps between target actor and critic updates, specified as a positive integer.
 For more information, see Target Update Methods.

-observations, the memory required for saving their experience buffer is large.
-In such
+the memory required for saving their experience buffer is large.
+In such cases, to not

 MiniBatchSize— Size of random experience mini-batch